Support our Mission. We independently test each product we recommend. When you buy through our links, we may earn a commission.

 Distance

 Player’s irons are not overly long relative to other iron categories.
-However, there irons within the category that separate themselves from the rest.
+However, there irons within the category that separate themselves as a distance iron.
 Our distance category analyzes two specific metrics:

 Forgiveness